MESAHub/mesa/docs/source/installation.rst

 :file:`$MESA_DIR/utils/makefile_header_non_mesasdk`.

-Regardless of whether you use the MESA SDK or ifort, and whether your machine runs MacOS or Linux, the output of MESA should be bit-for-bit identical.
+Regardless of whether you use the MESA SDK or ifort, and whether your machine runs macOS or Linux, the output of MESA should be bit-for-bit identical.
 If it's not, this is considered to be a bug.
 (This has been the case since Release 5819 in early January 2014.)